 Owners who wait until after work is complete, and the building is placed in service, before they file Part 1 of the application and, where applicable, request that the SHPO nominate the building or district to the National Register, do not qualify for the 20% tax credit under IRS regulations.
-For additional information, see Rehabilitation Credit (Historic Preservation) FAQs on the IRS website.
+For additional information, see Topical Tax Brief - Late Submission of Historic Preservation Certification Applications on the IRS website.